sigfredonin/Z80-John-Bell-80-280/README.md

       = 282.551 &times; 10<sup>-3</sup> seconds
       = 282.551 milliseconds

+#### How Long Should Power-on /RESET be?

 The on-board power-on auto-reset circuit would provide between 8.2 and 24 milliseconds (if my calculations are correct; a test with a 7404 inverter measured ~8 milliseconds).

 The recommended external 555 Timer circuit provides a 110 millisecond delay.

+The sample reset circuit in the CPU Technical Manual provides a delay of 1/4 to 1/3 second.

 What's appropriate?